nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Supports capturing of tasks to be done before a certain date, i.e. ‘due date’
 * Supports task repetition
 * Supports the ‘one shot’ approach through “Smart Add” feature.
 User is able to use each feature with the respective commands all in a single command
-* Support categorisation of tasks through “List” feature, making organisation simpler
+* Supports categorisation of tasks through “List” feature, making organisation simpler
 * Supports offline use
 * Supports prioritising of tasks
 * Supports checking off completed tasks
-* Support multi-platform use: Android, iOS, BlackBerry
+* Supports multi-platform use: Android, iOS, BlackBerry

 Cons: